jondabubeta/dev-portfolio/README.md

 # 🌐 dev-portfolio

-A fast, clean, developer-friendly portfolio built with [Astro](https://astro.build/) and [Tailwind CSS](https://tailwindcss.com/).
+A fast, clean, developer-friendly portfolio built with [Astro](https://astro.build/) a.
 This site showcases projects, blog posts, and interactive demos by **Jonathan Dabu**.

 > This portfolio was designed to highlight software engineering, test automation, and game development work — with minimal design overhead and maximum performance.